the-gigi/auto-web-login/README.md

 ![](images/terminal_message.png)

-I have a very high confidence that after doing that once ot twice, at least 100% of the people just click the button without taking a second look at the code in their terminal.
-Clicking the button just brings more misery in the form of another page (which takes a few seconds to load) and yet another button to click.
+I have a very high confidence that after doing that once or twice, at least 100% of the people just click the button without taking a second look at the code in their terminal.
+Clicking the button just brings more misery in the form of yet another page (which takes a few seconds to load) and yet another button to click.

 ![](images/page2.png)

 You know the drill by now, and you obediently click the button.
 Disbelieving, you're mortified 💀 to discover you're not done yet.
-There is yet consent screen.
+There is also a consent screen.

 ![](images/page3.png)

-Finally, after you dejectedly grant access your data avery cheerful "Request approved" page pops up with a nice green check mark ✅.
+Finally, after you dejectedly grant access your data a very cheerful "Request approved" page pops up with a nice green check mark ✅.

 ![](images/request_approved.png)

-You may now switch back to your terminal and keep working.
+You may now close the browser tab (yes, another click or ctrl+w) switch back to your terminal and keep working.
 It will even display a nice message like:

 ```
 Successfully logged into Start URL: https://d-1234567890.awsapps.com/start/